Extended Weyl groups, Hurwitz transitivity and weighted projective lines I: Generalities and the tubular case: Introduction

-This theorem will be proven in Subsection~\ref{conj:WeightProjElliptic} under the further assumption that the length of $c$ with respect to the generating subset $T$ of $W$ equals the rank of the Grothendieck group (see Theorem~\ref{conj:WeightProjElliptic}).
-In Section~\ref{sec:RedCoxTrafo} we verify the latter assumption (see Proposition~\ref{lem:redCoxElt} below).
-Thus Theorem~\ref{conj:WeightProjElliptic0} is a consequence of Theorem~\ref{conj:WeightProjElliptic} and Proposition~\ref{lem:redCoxElt}.
+We will show in this paper that conditions (a) and (b) are (almost) redundant if $W$ is elliptic (see below).
+For the remaining types we show (a) in \cite{BWY21}, while (b) is obvious as for these types $[\idop, c]^{\mathrm{gen}} = [\idop, c]$.

-The bijection in the theorem sends the thick subcategory which is generated by an exceptional sequence $(E_1, \ldots , E_r)$ to $s_{[E_1]} \cdots s_{[E_r]}$ where $s_{[E_i]}$ is a reflection associated to the exceptional object $E_i$.
-This implies that there exists a bijection between the isomorphism classes of exceptional sequences of $\COH(\XX)$ and their corresponding products of reflections.
-This map is equivariant for the action of the braid group.
-Moreover by \cite[Theorem 1.1]{Br07} the latter theorem yields an order preserving bijection between the poset of thick subcategories of the derived bounded category $\DD^{b}(\COH(\XX))$ that are generated by exceptional sequences and the interval poset $[\idop,c]^{\text{gen}}$.
+Theorem~\ref{conj:WeightProjElliptic0} itself will be proved in Section~\ref{sec:MainProof}.
+The bijection in the theorem sends the thick subcategory that is generated by an exceptional sequence $(E_1, \ldots , E_r)$ to $s_{[E_1]} \cdots s_{[E_r]}$ where $s_{[E_i]}$ is the reflection associated to the exceptional object $E_i$.
+This implies that there exists a bijection between the isomorphism classes of exceptional sequences of $\COH(\XX)$ and their corresponding reflection factorizations.
+Further this map is equivariant for the action of the braid group.

-The representation type of the category $\COH(\XX)$ is distinguished into three different types: $\XX$ can be of tame, tubular or wild type.

-K\"ohler \cite{Koe11} gave a complete combinatorial description of thick subcategories for a finite-dimensional hereditary $k-$algebra $A$ of tame representation type, by describing the thick subcategories in $\DB(\MOD(A))$ consisting only of regular objects by means of non-crossing arcs.
-Note that for $A$ of tame representation type, the category $\MOD(A)$ is derived equivalent to $\COH(\XX)$ for $\XX$ of tame type.
-She proved that the only thick subcategories of $\DB(\MOD(A))$ are those that are generated by exceptional sequences and those that are the thick subcategories of the full subcategory consisting of all regular objects.
-If the finite-dimensional hereditary $k-$algebra $A$ is of finite representation type, Krause showed in \cite{Kra12} that the lattice of thick subcategories is isomorphic to the poset of non-crossing partitions.
-This correspondence was first observed for path algebras of finite and affine type by Ingalls and Thomas \cite{IT09}.

-In Section \ref{sec:RedCoxTrafo} we determine the length $\ell_T(c)$ of the Coxeter transformation $c$ with respect to the generating subset $T$ of $W$.
-More precisely we show the following.